Palpatine: Concept and writing

 Lucas fleshed out the Emperor in the prequel trilogy.
 According to Lucas, Palpatine's role in The Phantom Menace is to explain "how Anakin Skywalker [later Vader] came to be Palpatine's apprentice" and the events that sparked Palpatine's rise to totalitarian power after being a senate representative.
 The film's novelization is the first time he is called Darth Sidious.
 His home world, Naboo, is also home to Anakin's romantic interest, Padmé Amidala, who later becomes a senator of that planet.

 In the Lucasfilm-authorized Star Wars and History, Palpatine's consolidation of power is described as being similar to the first Roman emperor, Augustus.
 Both legitimized authoritarian rule by saying that corruption in the Senate was hampering the powers of the head of state; both pressured the Senate to grant extraordinary powers to deal with a crisis, falsely claiming that they would rescind those powers once the crisis was over; and both relied on their strong control over military force.

+The director of The Rise of Skywalker (2019), J. J. Abrams, stated of Palpatine's return from the dead that "when you look at this as nine chapters of a story, perhaps the weirder thing would be if Palpatine didn't return.
+You just look at what he talks about, who he is, how important he is, what the story is — strangely, his absence entirely from the third trilogy would be conspicuous".
+(Note: Although Lucas seeded the idea that Palpatine might return, while promoting The Force Awakens, Abrams stated that the revived empire was inspired by the idea that the Nazis fled to South America and continued their schemes.
+Hitler, (an inspiration for Palpatine) has been similarly claimed to have somehow returned.)
+(Note: Although initially surprised to learn the character would return, Palpatine portrayer Ian McDiarmid defended the decision, stating in 2022 that "A lot of people said, 'You can't bring him back, he was dead!
+Did you see that fall?
+How could anyone survive that?' ...
+He's the Emperor ...
+Anyway, nobody's going to tell me he wouldn't have had a Plan B ...
+And of course he had the best operational ward team of surgeons.")